skulpt/skulpt/simpledata.rst

     print(day)

-You'll notice we changed the value of `day` three times, and on the third assignment we even gave it a value that was of a different type.

 A great deal of programming is about having the computer remember things, e.g.  *The number of missed calls on your phone*, and then arranging to update